 1. Fill in the Gaps Strategically

 There’s old proverb that goes, “You don’t know where you’re going until you know where you’ve been.”
 With regards to security, if you don’t know what your team’s current strengths and weaknesses are when it comes to security, you won’t know how to effectively help them improve.
 To deliver better security awareness training content, you first need to know where their weaknesses lie so you can address that.
-And knowing their strengths, you could consider reducing or even eliminating that training so you don’t bore them.
+And once you know their strengths, you can consider reducing or even eliminating that training so you don’t bore them.

 So how do you learn this critical insight?
 You could ask every employee what they feel their strengths and weaknesses are through surveys.
 You could also test their understanding through quizzes.
 However, both of these approaches limit your understanding of what people know and perceive about security.
 Unfortunately, this doesn’t always translate into what people do.
 For example, accord to a 2017 Lastpass survey, 91% of people understand the risk of reusing passwords, and yet 61% use the same or similar passwords.

 There is a better way to go about this.
 By leveraging the data that exists on a network, it is possible to observe how securely an employee behaves on the network and on their devices.
-Elevate Snapshot actually measures where each employee and each team excels and where they need additional help based on the behaviors they exhibit over time.
-For example, it can measure that Bobby continuously uses weak passwords, yet Sally uses LastPass like a pro.
+The Elevate Platform actually measures where each employee and each team excels and where they need additional help based on the behaviors they exhibit over time.
+For example, it can measure that Timothy continuously uses weak passwords, yet Amy uses LastPass like a pro.

-It can also measure how well (or not) the sales team can detect phishing threats or the marketing team exploits public information.
+It can also measure how well (or not) the sales team can detect phishing threats or whether the marketing team is at risk for public information exploits.

 2. Provide Targeted Training

 Knowing which team members need more support in particular areas of security (e.g. malware detection, VPN usage, strong passwords, etc.), you can begin supplementing their training to help them do better.
-For example, when Elevate Snapshot measures the security behaviors of employees and detects that someone is lagging in a particular area, rather than just telling them they’re doing poorly and using negative feedback as motivation (hint: it’s not motivating), it offers them targeted training on that specific area of security so that they can improve their score.
+When the Elevate Platform measures the security behaviors of employees and detects that someone is lagging in a particular area, rather than just telling them they’re doing poorly and using negative feedback as motivation (hint: that is not motivating), it offers them targeted training on that specific area of security so that they can improve their score.

 3. Develop Role-Based Training